Posted on 10 September 2019

-The Green New Deal is a worldwide movement demanding a new approach to running the global economy.
+The Green New Deal, which is gaining ground, is a worldwide movement demanding a new approach to running the global economy.

 Guaranteeing decent work, greater ownership and economic democracy, it has the central purpose of putting people and planet first.